johnnymatthews/blog/190906-how-to-not-be-fat.md

 date: 2019-09-06
 ---

-A word of caution, this article contains a fuck-tonne of swear words and mentions evolution and shit.
-If you're not into that kind of stuff, go ahead and skip this one.
+A word of caution, this article contains a fuck-tonne of swear words and evolution and shit.
+If you're not into that kind of stuff then you should probably skip this one.

 ---